Fast Facts About APSU

 Decision Support and Institutional Research offers a variety of data and informational facts that provide a more detailed insight about the University, as well as a Fast Facts section that provides enrollment, financial, demographic and other key data in a condensed, printable PDF format for finding primary data more easily.

-With 11,048 students (enrolled in Fall 2019), Austin Peay is Tennessee’s fastest-growing state University.
-The University’s strategic plan calls for enrollment to reach 15,000 students by the year 2025.
-To see detailed data and related enrolment facts, please visit our Fact Book page.
+With 9,609 students (enrolled in Fall 2021), Austin Peay is a mission-driven, community-minded institution that provides transformational experiences through innovative, creative and scholarly activities.
+To see detailed data and related enrollment facts, please visit our Fact Book page.

 Board of Trustees